dewloosh/Neumann/README.md

     * A `BinaryGeneticAlgorithm` class to tackle more complicated optimization problems.

 * Graph Theory
-  * Algorithms to calculate rooted level structures and pseudo peripheral nodes of a `networkx` graph.
+  * Algorithms to calculate rooted level structures and pseudo peripheral nodes of a `networkx` graph, which are useful if you want to minimize the bandwidth of sparse symmetrix matrices.

 ## **Documentation**